Magnolia tripetala: Uses

 Magnolia tripetala contains a substance called ethyl acetate in its branches, and this substance displays nematicidal activity.
 This activity allows it to specifically resist Bursaphelenchus xylophilus, Panagrellus redivivus, and Caenorhabditis elegans.

 Magnolia tripetala has been used as a parent with Magnolia obovata (Japanese cucumber tree), resulting in the hybrid Magnolia x pruhoniciana, an ornamental plant.
-The species is named for the park for which it was first discovered, Prühonice Park in the Czech Republic.
+This hybrid is named for the park for which it was first discovered, Prühonice Park in the Czech Republic.
 The hybrid has resulted in multiple hybrid variants, including the named 'Silk Road' and 'Silver Parasol' cultivars.
 The variants are described to be deciduous, medium trees with elliptic to ovate leaves.
 The leaves are 20-45cm by 10-22cm and the flowers are white, 16-25cm across at the end of branches.
 The cultivars have fruits with features such as number of follicles or stamen scars that are intermediate between the parent species.

 Umbrella magnolia leaves are eaten by a variety of animals.
 They often grow under the canopy of larger trees and support biodiversity in forested areas.
 These trees are notably used as specimen trees for their unique foliage.
 Magnolia tripetala is used as an ornamental in urban areas and used as focal trees in the garden setting.